TeriBox404/cube-tanks/README.md

 # Done!
 Functional turrets.

-You can now hold "z" for haf a second to launch ballistic calculator.
+You can now hold "z" for half a second to launch ballistic calculator.

 Commands window.

-1000x800 resolutin.
+1000x800 resolution.

 General code update.